-Put an agreement in place with all contributors It is now fairly normal for research to be carried out in collaboration between institutions and when this happens it is advisable for a collaboration agreement to be put it is advisable for a collaboration agreement to be put in place.
+Put an agreement in place with all contributors

+It is now fairly normal for research to be carried out in collaboration between institutions and when this happens it is advisable for a collaboration agreement to be put in place.
 Indeed, most research councils now make it a condition of award and some even insist on seeing the signed agreement before releasing funding.
 Talk this through with your research support office (or equivalent) and explain that you will be creating a web resource as it could be very sensible to have specific agreement on what can happen to the resource after the end of the project.